 identify relevant ethical research themes and challenges in own and others’ research;

 uphold the norms for practising good research ethics with a clearer understanding.
 The course will contribute to a broader understanding and practice of key ethical values in research such as objectivity, impartiality, respect for the integrity of the research subject, scientific sensitivity and good reference practice.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 SV9102 Research Ethics is compulsory for all candidates on the PhD programme at the Faculty of Social Sciences, University of Oslo, with the exception of candidates from the Department of Psychology who follow a separate course in research ethics.
-Deadline for registering for Fall 2017 is September 15th.
+Deadline for registering for spring 2018 is February 15th.
 Candidates can apply in Studentweb.

 Please note: Prior to the start of the course, candidates must submit a memorandum on research ethics.
 The memo must account for one or more of the ethical research topics in their own doctoral thesis based on "Guidelines for research ethics in the social sciences, law, and the humanities" (NESH 2006), and this must form the basis of the presentation and discussion in the seminars on research ethics.

 The memo must be between 800 and 2,000 words and must be uploaded in Fronter.
 The memo must be submitted as a pdf file.